nodite/dify-oapi2/docs/knowledge/knowledge-plan.md

 2. Test all document examples including file handling
 3. Mock file operations and multipart uploads
 4. Verify safety measures and error handling
+5. Ensure all 12 document APIs are covered (not 10)
+6. Validate no conflicts with metadata examples
 ```

 ### Step 17: Create Segment, Tag, and Model Examples